lucas56098/voronoi_mesh_project/README.md

 - CMake (optional one can manually build the project)
 - Git (alternatively one can manually download the files)

-For the visualisation in Python the following packages are needed :
+For the visualisation in Python, the following packages are needed :
 - tqdm, matplotlib, numpy, Pillow, scipy

 ```bash
 pip install tqdm matplotlib numpy Pillow scipy
 ```

-(However, if no visualisation tools are used the program also runs without an installation of Python)
+(However, if no visualisation tools are used, the program also runs without an installation of Python)

 Start by going into the folder where you want to clone the repository into and do: